jonescompneurolab/hnn/installer/windows/docker-desktop.md

 7. You can now proceed to running the tutorials at [https://hnn.brown.edu/index.php/tutorials/](https://hnn.brown.edu/index.php/tutorials/) .
 Some things to note:
    * A directory called "hnn_out" exists both inside the container (at /home/hnn_user/hnn_out) and outside (in the directory set by step 2) that can be used to share files between the container and your host OS.
    * The HNN repository with sample data and parameter files exists at /home/hnn_user/hnn_source_code
-   * If you run into problems starting the Docker container or the GUI is not displaying, please see the [Docker troubleshooting section](../docker/README.md#Troubleshooting)

 ## Updgrading to a new version of HNN